IRS Forms

 4979 ADP/ACP corrections not made by 2½ months after plan year end, or 6 months for EACA Last day of the 15th month after plan year end 10% of excess amounts, see instructions for specifics

-4980 Employer reversion of plan assets Last day of the month after month of reversion 20% ordinarily, 50% if no qualified replacement plan or required increases
+4980 Employer reversion of plan assets Last day of the month after month of reversion 50% default, reduced to 20% only with a qualified replacement plan or required pro-rata benefit increases (justified on Schedule I line 4)

 Notes that save headaches